How to Start an HOA: The Comprehensive Guide

 Step 3: Determine what you want out of your HOA and create a board to help you achieve it.

 Everyone involved may have different ideas and wants; you’ll want to bring them all together to distill the greater goals you have in mind for the HOA.
 For example, do you want new landscaped common areas for the community?
 Requirements to keep your neighborhood visually pleasing?
 The ability to bring the community together?
-By making a collective decision, you’re more likely to get the buy-in of your neighbors, a crucial component for establishing an HOA and one that will help with electing an HOA board.
+By making a collective decision, you’re more likely to get the buy-in of your neighbors, a crucial component for establishing an HOA and one that will help with electing a board.

 Elect a Board